metosin/spec-tools/README.md

 ### Concise Map Specs

 Creating `s/keys` specs with non-qualified keyword keys is quite verbose because all keys have to be defined forehand.
 Spec-tools adds Schema-like concise map-syntax separating keys and values. `spec-tools.core/map` expects a qualified map name (for qualified key generation) and a map with separate keys & values.
-Keys can be wrapped into `st/opt` or `st/req` to denote whether they are required or not.
-By default, keys are required.
-Qualified keywords are supported too, just use the key as a value.
+Keys can optionally be wrapped into `st/opt` or `st/req` to denote whether they are required or not - by default, keys are required.
+Qualified keywords are supported too, by setting the qualified key also as a value.

 ```clj`
 (s/def ::age st/integer?)